JackStouffer/jacks_standard_library/THIRD_PARTY_NOTICE.md

 # Third Party Libraries

-Any third party libraries included in this repo have their own copyright notices included in the source file.
-However, all of the libraries used are licensed under the MIT license.
+Any third party libraries included in this repo have their own copyright notices included where the code is defined.
+All other code is subject to the license defined in the LICENSE.md file.

 ## stb_sprintf

-The fat pointer printf-style function, `jsl_fatptr_format` is a derivation of stb_sprintf
+The fat pointer printf-style function, `jsl_format` is a derivation of stb_sprintf

 Copyright (c) 2017 Sean Barrett